 Some other things to keep in mind as you compare accounts include:

-If you and/or your child expect to make frequent deposits and withdrawals, you may want to be sure the account comes with access to a large ATM network, online banking or a convenient branch location.
+If you and/or your child expect to make frequent deposits and withdrawals, you may want to be sure the account comes with access to a large ATM network, easy online banking, or a convenient branch location.

 Many banks and credit unions have minimum balance requirements for savings and checking accounts.
 If you and your child would struggle to meet that threshold, you may want to look for an account that has a low or no minimum balance requirement.

 Earning interest isn’t necessarily a top priority with a bank account, but every little bit helps.
-Learning how interest works and watching their money grow can be educational and motivational for young savers.
+Learning how an annual percentage yield (APY) works and how interest is calculated can be a good teachable moment for kids.
+What’s more, watching their money grow can be educational and motivational for young savers.

 Does the financial institution have a reputation for reliable and helpful customer service?
 This could be important if you have questions or need help with disputing a transaction.